10 Communication Services Stocks Whale Activity In Today's Session

 Explanation

-• For DIS (NYSE:DIS), we notice a call option trade that happens to be bearish, expiring in 172 day(s) on November 15, 2024.
-This event was a transfer of 50 contract(s) at a $105.00 strike.
-The total cost received by the writing party (or parties) was $31.5K, with a price of $630.0 per contract.
-There were 331 open contracts at this strike prior to today, and today 337 contract(s) were bought and sold.
+• For DIS (NYSE:DIS), we notice a put option trade that happens to be neutral, expiring in 114 day(s) on September 20, 2024.
+This event was a transfer of 500 contract(s) at a $100.00 strike.
+The total cost received by the writing party (or parties) was $202.5K, with a price of $405.0 per contract.
+There were 2497 open contracts at this strike prior to today, and today 620 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.